Does A Period Go Inside Or Outside The Parentheses

 5. Consult Style Guides

-Style guides can be invaluable resources for writers who want to ensure that their work is accurate and consistent.
+Style guides can be invaluable resources for writers who want to confirm that their work is accurate and consistent.
 They can also help you stay up-to-date on the latest trends and conventions in writing and editing.

 FAQ